Day 95 - The final stretch to Canada, Glacier National Park (22.8 miles)

 Got down to the store at 4:01pm and the lady said they were closed but I could see some people paying so I had to sell how thirsty I was which wasn’t too far off of how I felt.
 I said I just wanted a cold drink and she let me in after making sure no one was looking.
 I ended up buying 3 different kinds of drinks, Powerade, Dr Pepper and orange juice.

 Then went over to the ranger station to try to get my permit.
-Was a little nervous of not get one as it was late in the day and it’s a popular time of year.
+Was a little nervous of not getting one as it was late in the day and it’s a popular time of year.
 The lady told me I can’t hike out today.
 She did say there was 1 spot open 25 miles down trail but not possible at 4pm.
 She also informed me I probably wouldn’t be able to hike out tomorrow either and would have to spend 2 nights in Two Medicine.
 I was just glad she didn’t say I had to go back to East Glacier.
 She told me to come back tomorrow morning before they open to get in line and said there could be some cancellations for tomorrow.
 This isn’t the worst spot to spend a full day of resting.

 I then went down the road to the campground and found the hiker spot and set up with the other CDT hikers as there 2 of them along with a random guy who likes to talk.
 The other CDT hikers are in the same boat as me.